 Ministry (diakonia) is service.
-Who determines what is service?
+Who determines what service is?
 The one being served.
-God calls, we serve.
+God calls, and we serve.
 ANYTHING done in service to God is ministry.
 Here is how I see it.

 Human Vocation – In Genesis 1 and 2, we find a call to exercise dominion, a call that is reiterated in various ways throughout Scripture, to function as God’s stewards, to bring the earth to its fullness.
 That includes our individual initiatives as well the social structures we create to accomplish this mission.

-Personal Vocation – Human vocation and Christian vocation shaped by my particular set of abilities, experiences, and passion.
+Personal Vocation – My particular set of abilities, experiences, and passion shapes human vocation and Christian vocation.
 (Distinct from an occupation, which I’d say is a particular application of personal vocation to our particular context for economic survival.
 Personal vocation is more encompassing than an occupation.)

 The church tends to collapse “ministry” into activities that correspond directly with Christian vocation.
 Some will say they left the corporate world to enter “full-time ministry.”
 Acts of preaching and evangelism (Evangelical world) and acts of social justice (Mainline world) are seen as “ministry.”
 Daily life is merely a platform for executing acts of “ministry” as directed by ecclesial professionals.
 Daily work unrelated to these ends has no intrinsic value (though they may have a derivative value in providing incomes that generate offerings that allow for the continuation of “ministry.”)